nickopotamus/starter-academic/content/post/travelling-salesman-xmas/index.md

 So obviously it needed solving.

-At it's core, this is the [travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
-Finding the shortest route (assuming walking pace is pretty much constant, despite the hills) between all the points, visiting each display once and only once.
-Luckily Google's [OR-Tools](https://developers.google.com/optimization) can [solve this](https://developers.google.com/optimization/routing) in an efficient way in Python (in a number of ways, in fact), and the [Google Maps API](https://developers.google.com/maps/documentation) provides a handy hook into pulling distances between addresses which can feed into this.
+At its core, this is the [travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem).
+Finding the quickest route (or shortest, assuming that walking pace is pretty much constant despite the hills) between all the points, visiting each display once and only once.
+Luckily Google's [OR-Tools](https://developers.google.com/optimization) can [solve this](https://developers.google.com/optimization/routing) in a fairly efficient way in Python (in a number of ways, in fact), and the [Google Maps API](https://developers.google.com/maps/documentation) provides a handy hook into pulling distances between addresses which can feed into this.

 First step is to create a data model to store a matrix of distances: